SaraiQX/tigerbot-svelte-app/README.md

 ```bash
 npm run dev
 ```
+Replace the API_KEY with your key in numbers.

-## For desktop option, please refer to Tauri and/or Pake Documenation.
+## For desktop option, please refer to Tauri and/or Pake Docs
 With Tauri and Pake library (written in Rust), you can easily make SvelteKit apps into desktop apps with several command lines and without real knoledge of Rust language!
 - [SvelteKit](https://kit.svelte.dev/docs/)
 - [Tauri](https://tauri.app/)